TolikPylypchuk/SharpHook/docs/articles/native.md

 - `MouseWheel` - raised when the mouse wheel is scrolled.

+`EventType` defines three more types, but they are used only when simulating events.

 `UioHookEvent` also contains the `Time` and `Mask` fields. `Time` is the event's UNIX timestamp. `Mask` contains the state of keyboard modifiers and the mouse state at the time of the event.